rmichelberger/Inject/README.md

 }
 ```

-Initialize dependencies on app start:
+Don't forget to initialize the dependencies on app start:
 ```swift
 @main
 struct MyApp: App {